Green Beret · 30 Years Experience

 The Driver

 The driver may be directly liable for negligent actions such as speeding, running red lights, distracted driving, or driving under the influence.
-However, the driver's personal assets and insurance are rarely sufficient to cover serious injury claims.
+But the driver's personal assets and insurance are rarely enough to cover serious injury claims.

 The Employer / Trucking Company